-Why does Christ cry out at the parable: He that hath ears to hear, let him hear?
+Why does Christ cry out in the parable: He that hath ears to hear, let him hear?

 Because of the importance and necessity of the doctrine which was contained in the parable.
 For to hear the word of God is absolutely necessary for salvation, as the Apostle indicates: How shall they believe him (Jesus) of whom they have not heard?
 (Rom.
 X. 14.)
 Jesus calls those happy who hear the word of God and keep it.
 (Luke XI.
 28.)
 And on this subject St. Augustine says: "Be assured, my brethren, that as the body becomes weakened by want and hunger, and wastes to a mere shadow, so the soul that is not nourished by the word of God, becomes shrunken, worthless and unfit for any good work."

 Whence comes so much cockle of evil, when the seed of God's word is so abundantly sowed?

 Because, as Christ says, the seed falls now by the wayside, now upon a rock, now among thorns, seldom upon good soil, that is to say, those who hear the word of God are as a highway, over which many distracting thoughts are traveling which tread down the scattered seed, or, like fowls of the air devour it; they are like rocks, hardened by their prejudices or repeated crimes, so that the divine word cannot take root; again, they are so overgrown by the thorns of worldly cares, the constant desire for wealth and riches, and sensual delights, that even if they receive the seed, it is unable to grow and bear fruit.